Ambita/samhandling_megler_boligbyggelag_docs/README.md

 * utlysingsdato (announcement date) - when the clarification will be announced
 * meldefrist (deadline) - respondents need to report before this time

+### Clarification delayed / Forhåndsutlysing utsatt

 In some cases the broker contacts the accountant to change the announcement period.
-Right now this will be done manually The following response message with updated announcement date and deadline are sent to inform us and the broker abouth the change:
+Right now this will be done manually.
+The following response message with updated announcement date and deadline are sent to inform the broker about the change:

 ```json
 {